 - For more information about the COR, see below: The Bishop’s Counselor Over Scouting: The Chartered Organization Representative (the COR).

-- The bishopric members responsible for the teachers and deacons quorums should register as committee members for the Varsity team or the Boy Scout troop, respectively.
+- The bishopric members responsible for the deacons quorum should register as committee members for the Boy Scout troop.

 - The bishopric member responsible for overseeing the Primary generally registers as a pack committee member.
 He may wish to multiple register as a member of the troop committee (because he also has stewardship over the eleven-year-old Scout patrol).

 As registered committee members, the bishopric members should complete the position-specific training for the committee(s) on which they serve.
 Currently the training for some committee members is available online (see below: What BSA Training Is Required for Bishopric Members?).